Skip to main content

 Standalone

 Run Fleet Pi locally as a web app with Pi-backed chat.
-Needs Bedrock access and AWS credentials.
+Needs a Google Gemini API key by default, or credentials for any other supported provider.

 Pi / Codex